vijayRT/TinkBot/README.md

 !git - Path to DotaBots GitHub repo

-!abilities - A link to Valve's documentation on inbuilt Ability names

 !path - Path to local Bot scripts directory

 !forum - Link to the Bot Scripting subforum on the official Dota 2 Dev channel

 !docs - Link to the ModDota Documentation on Bot Scripting

+!abilities - A link to Valve's documentation on inbuilt Ability names

+!items - Link to Valve's documentation on inbuilt Item names